kovacsbotondjanos/jobApplication/README.md

 - Add a password to the client so in the future they will be able to fetch the api key after logging in
 - Manage users and applications, CVs, cover letters, maybe some level of customization for the job listings, f.e. photos
 - Dockerize the application, create CI
+- Write more tcs, maybe some integration tcs